Windows Remote Procedure Call (Windows RPC) is a Windows feature that allows clients to call procedures located in programs running on remote servers.

 - Click on Configure Canary to open its settings.

-- Scroll down to the Windows RPC Endpoint Mapper and enable the toggle.
+- Scroll down to the Windows RPC and enable the toggle.

 - Click Deploy new configuration to deploy the settings to the Canary.